aarongustafson/aaron-gustafson.com/source/_posts/2015-08-17-web-design-101-100-percent-tappable.markdown

 twitter_text: "When you design something that looks interactive, always make sure the whole thing is actually tappable."
 ---

-I see this one all the time: something that looks like a button, but only a portion of it is tappable.
-Consider this example from a recent email I received (emails are notorious for this crap):
+I see this one all the time: something that looks like a button, but only a portion of it is tappable. <!-- more -->Consider this example from a recent email I received (emails are notorious for this crap):

 <figure id="fig-2015-08-17-01" class="media-container">{% adaptive_image /i/posts/2015-08-17/01.png %}<figcaption>A call to action from a recent email with the tiny tappable area highlighted within the much larger "button".</figcaption></figure>